Rochford District: Political control

 The council has been under no overall control since 2023.
-A coalition of the Conservatives, Rochford District Residents and the Rochford and Foulness Wakering Independents group formed in May 2025 to run the council, with Conservative councillor Danielle Belton serving as leader of the council.
-Between the 2024 election and the new coalition forming in 2025, the council had been run by a coalition of the Liberal Democrats, Green Party and independents.
+Following the 2026 election, Reform UK became the largest party on the council and formed a minority administration to run the council.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: